syncs-usyd/syncs-constitution/constitution.rst

 7. A simple majority vote of the Executive is required to dismiss the Executive Member under scrutiny.

-8. Any Executive Member who believes they have been wrongly dismissed may appeal to an establishing authority of the University who will arrive at the final resolution of the dismissal complaint.
+8. Any Executive Member who believes they have been wrongly dismissed may appeal to an establishing authority of the University within seven (7) days of the resolution to dismiss, who will arrive at the final resolution of the dismissal complaint.

 Alteration to the Constitution
 ------------------------------